redhat-developer/service-binding-operator/examples/nodejs_etcd_operator/README.md

 Example application : https://github.com/akashshinde/node-todo.git
 ![](https://i.imgur.com/WGQZ1nj.png)

 Note: This example assumes the app is deployed using a K8s Deployment.
-If using an OCP DeploymentConfig change the group and resource in the applicationSelector to:
+If using an OCP DeploymentConfig change the group and resource in the application to:

 ```
     group: apps.openshift.io